tahoe-lafs/tahoe-lafs/docs/performance.rst

 network: B

-memory footprint: 128KiB
+cpu: ~A

-notes: When Tahoe-LAFS 1.8.0 or later is asked to read an arbitrary range of an immutable file, only the 128-KiB segments that overlap the requested range will be downloaded.
+notes: When Tahoe-LAFS 1.8.0 or later is asked to read an arbitrary range of an immutable file, only the S-byte segments that overlap the requested range will be downloaded.

 (Earlier versions would download from the beginning of the file up